Construction Costs in Los Angeles

 It starts with the ground itself: surveying and civil engineering to establish the site topography, erosion control systems required by the city when you pull a grading permit, demolition of existing structures, and the earthwork package.
 Earthwork includes grading, excavation, soil export (which on hillside sites can mean hundreds of truck loads on narrow canyon roads), soil import, and removal and recompaction of existing fill soils to achieve a competent bearing surface underneath the new structure.
 A competent bottom can mean bedrock at depth, or it can mean a removed and recompacted fill layer that meets the geotechnical engineer's requirements for supporting the foundation.
 Achieving that condition is a critical milestone that can involve significant cost if existing soils need to be over-excavated and replaced with engineered fill.

-Then there is the structural and civil sitework: retaining walls, site drainage systems including stormwater management required under the city's Low Impact Development (LID) program, subsurface cisterns or other stormwater retention systems, sewer connections, utility trenching, and all of the underground infrastructure that has to be in place before the building goes vertical.
+Then there is the structural and civil sitework: retaining walls, site drainage systems including stormwater management required under the city's Low Impact Development (LID) program, subsurface cisterns or other stormwater retention systems, sewer connections, utility trenching, protected tree relocations or removals required under the city's tree preservation ordinance, and all of the underground infrastructure that has to be in place before the building goes vertical.

 Finally, there is everything that defines the finished site: hardscape and site concrete for driveways, walkways, patios, and pool decks.
 Site masonry and stonework.
 Landscape and irrigation.
 Site electrical for exterior lighting, gate systems, and EV charging.
 Site plumbing for pool equipment, fountains, and irrigation connections.
 Site waterproofing for below-grade retaining structures.
 On a property with a pool, sport court, guest house, and extensive landscape architecture, these finish-level site trades can rival the cost of the building's interior finishes.